yy3488/b9122/assignment2/README.md

 This exercise is similar to assignment 1, but now I ask that you write a recursive function and more doc-tests.

+I allow and encourage you to to write a "helper" or "wrapper" function that calls your recursive function.
+And remember that modules are just files, so you can `import` a function that you defined in a previous question to answer the current question.

 ### 1.1 Recursive function (10 points)

 Complete the file `compound_interest.py` to compute the interest payment on the account with a recursive function.
 It's similar to Assignment 1, exercise 1.1, but with a recursive function.